chrometoasters/ct-grunt-styleguide/README.md

 1. `.styleguide-divider` - break an example in two, useful for explanatory headings
 1. `.styleguide-nofloat` - disables floating on the element
 1. `.styleguide-hidden` - hides the element

+##Credits

+* Thanks to Kyle Neath ([kneath](https://github.com/kneath/)) for inventing KSS.
+* Thanks to Hugh Kennedy ([hughsk](https://github.com/hughsk/)) for his work on getting kss-node up and running.
+* Thanks to my employer [Chrometoaster](http://www.chrometoaster.com), for allowing me time to work on this boilerplate, and their interest in new technologies such as KSS.

 ## TODO